Close

 Not all grain-free foods are the same.
 Choose brands that maintain proper nutrient ratios and use high-quality proteins as the main ingredient.

-A good rule of thumb is to feed your cat approximately ⅔ of their daily calories from wet food and ⅓ from dry food.
+A good rule of thumb is to feed your cat approximately two-thirds of their daily calories from wet food and one-third from dry food.
 Wet food provides hydration, while dry food can help with dental health.
 Always check portion recommendations on food labels.

 Switching foods too quickly can upset your cat’s stomach.
-Instead, transition slowly over 7-10 days by increasing the new food little by little while decreasing the old one.
+Transition slowly over 7–10 days by increasing the new food little by little while decreasing the old one.
 Keep an eye on their digestion and appetite during the switch.

 Picking the right food can feel overwhelming, but it doesn’t have to be.
 Knowing what to look for makes a big difference in your cat’s overall health.